rancher/docs/content/rancher/v2.x/en/tools/logging/elasticsearch/_index.md

     1. Enter your private key password.

+    1. Enter your ssl version, the default is tlsv1_2.

-    1. If you are using a certificate from a certificate authority (and not a self-signed certificate), select the **Enabled - Input trusted server certificate** option and then enter your **Trusted Server Certificate**.
+    1. If you are using a certificate from a certificate authority (and not a self-signed certificate), select the **Enabled - Input trusted server certificate** option and then enter your **Trusted Server Certificate Chain**.

 1. Complete the **Additional Logging Configuration** form.

     1. **Optional:** Use the **Add Field** button to add custom log fields to your logging configuration.
 These fields are key value pairs (such as `foo=bar`) that you can use to filter the logs from another system.

     1. Enter a **Flush Interval**.
 This value determines how often [Fluentd](https://www.fluentd.org/) flushes data to the logging server.
 Intervals are measured in seconds.

+    1. **Include System Log**.
+Include system project log and rke components log by default, uncheck it to exclude system log.

+1. Click **Test** will send a test log to Elasticsearch.

 1. Click **Save**.